JohnSnowLabs/langtest/docs/pages/tests/toxicity/sexism.md

 ## Sexism

 This test checks the sexism score of the completion.
+It looks for prejudiced thoughts and discriminatory actions based on difference in sex/gender.
+It generally refers to biases, stereotypes, or prejudices against people based on their perceived gender roles.

 **alias_name:** `sexism`